Why Mental Endurance Matters as Much as Physical Strength

 Dealing with life stress while trying to stay consistent

 Where physical strength powers your body, mental strength guides your decisions.
-It keeps you from giving up, blowing up, or checking out.
+It keeps you from giving up, blowing up or checking out.

 Mental Fatigue Can Outweigh Physical Readiness

-But if your mind is tired—if you’ve been battling stress, distraction, or self-doubt—you’re carrying a load your muscles can’t lift.
+You might be strong and resilient.
+Trained thoroughly and diligently.
+Properly tapered and well-prepared.
+Ready to face the challenge ahead with confidence.
+But if your mind is tired, if you’ve been battling stress, distraction or self-doubt, you’re carrying a load your muscles can’t lift.

 Mental fatigue leads to: